 I don’t want to succumb to the dread.
 Nor do I wish to jump into the fray.
 I have my political convictions, to be sure, and I will not relinquish my voice or my vote.
 But I intend to navigate these next few months with equanimity, kindness, and hope.

-Here are some things that might help us survive the election:
+As a reminder, here are some things that help us survive elections:

 • Be kind.
 Number one is always “be kind,” isn’t it?
 In politics and in life.
 Remember that the people who believe differently than you do are not merely one-dimensional caricatures defined by their party affiliation.
 Following the Golden Rule would be a great way to restore civility to an increasingly uncivil public sphere.

 • You might find yourself on a mountain you’re willing to die on.
 That’s well and good; there are times when silence feels uncomfortably like complicity.
 But there’s a difference between dying on that mountain and killing on that mountain.
-(See 1st bullet above).
+(See first bullet, above).

 • Give generously to organizations doing the kind of work that nudges the world toward how you think things should be.

-• Think about Americans like your third grade teacher and the last person who brought you homemade soup when you were sick.
+• Also, think about Americans like your third-grade teacher and the last person who brought you homemade soup when you were sick.
 Think about Americans like the newly minted citizens with tears streaming down their cheeks as they take the Oath of Allegiance.

 • Think about the Americans who defend our country.
 I could go on.